Biggest medical negligence cases in Canadian history

 • the severity of the medical negligence or malpractice at that time

-• the amount of settlement reached or the amount of damages awarded by the court
+• the amount of settlement reached or damages awarded by the court

 • their impact on future medical cases or the principle it put forward for Canada’s common law